Add text in Keynote on Mac

 To delete a text box, click it (a blue outline appears around it), then press the Delete key on your keyboard.
 If the blue outline doesn’t appear, click outside the box to deselect the text, then click the text once to select its text box.

-Text boxes are objects that can be modified like most other objects; you can rotate the text box, change its border, fill it with a colour, layer it with other objects and more.
-See Intro to images, charts and other objects in Keynote on Mac.
+Text boxes are objects that can be modified like most other objects; you can rotate the text box, change its border, fill it with a color, layer it with other objects, and more.
+See Intro to images, charts, and other objects in Keynote on Mac.

 Set a default text box for a presentation

 Every Keynote theme comes with a default text box style, so when you add a text box to a presentation and type text in it, the box and the text use this style.
-You can modify this default style — change the font, font colour, fill colour and so on — then make it the new default style for the presentation.
+You can modify this default style—change the font, font color, fill color, and so on—then make it the new default style for the presentation.
 Your default text box style applies only to the presentation where you create it.

 Add a text box to your presentation and change it however you want.

 You can change the font and font size, add a border to the box, and so on.

 Click the text box to select it.